hwdsl2/docker-ipsec-vpn-server/README.md

 VPN_PASSWORD=your_vpn_password
 ```

-This will create a single user account for VPN login.
+This will create a user account for VPN login, which can be used by your multiple devices.
 The IPsec PSK (pre-shared key) is specified by the `VPN_IPSEC_PSK` environment variable.
 The VPN username is defined in `VPN_USER`, and VPN password is specified by `VPN_PASSWORD`.

 **Note:** In your `env` file, DO NOT put `""` or `''` around values, or add space around `=`.
 DO NOT use these characters within values: `\ " '`.